 World Bathing Day has created a charitable foundation, Bathe The World, which raises funds for water-related charitable causes.
 Emerging from the Global Thermal Think Tank hosted at Glen Ivy Hot Springs in 2017, World Bathing Day is an initiative that encourages the coming together of people to celebrate water, its rituals and cultural traditions, through the act of bathing, whilst drawing attention to the many people that do not have the opportunity to bathe.
 With this vision, board of directors – Dr. Marc Cohen, Ingo Schweder, Therese Kerr and Charles Davidson aim to raise awareness and support for this event.
 Organisations, individuals, and businesses all have the opportunity to get involved through various activities.

-Here is what we at GOCO Hospitality will do this World Bathing Day 2019.
+Here is what we at GOCO Hospitality did this World Bathing Day 2019.

-- $1 from each admission will be donated to the Bathe The World Foundation
+- $1 from each admission was donated to the Bathe The World Foundation.

-- On an hourly basis, host ‘Fire & Ice’, an educational session throughout the hot and cold water experiences at the property.
+- On an hourly basis, Glen Ivy hosted ‘Fire & Ice’, an educational session throughout the hot and cold water experiences at the property.

-- The following special events have been scheduled throughout the day:
+- The following special events ran throughout the day:

 - Sudsy Mud Cleansing Experience at Club Mud